Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-By developing a tool to predict economic and social impacts in regions connected by a Hyperloop, decisions to invest and deploy a Hyperloop on a given route can be informed by where the greatest benefits would accrue for all stakeholders.
+By developing a tool to predict economic and social impacts in regions connected by a Hyperloop, decisions to invest and deploy a Hyperloop on a given route can be informed by where the most significant benefits would accrue for all stakeholders.

 Desired Impact

-Governments and investors are able to deliver new transportation infrastructure in ways that go beyond simply moving people between places.
+Governments and investors can deliver new transportation infrastructure in ways that go beyond simply moving people between places.
 It creates economic and social impacts that can be measured.
-When these benefits can be demonstrated, communication with decision makers and the public is results-oriented and increases the chances of successful Hyperloop implementation.
+When these benefits can be demonstrated, communication with decision-makers and the public is results-oriented, increasing the chances of a successful Hyperloop implementation.

 Relevant Considerations for the challenge/theme